collabnix/dockerlabs/kubernetes/docker-for-mac/README.md

-# How to install Metrics Server using Helm on Docker Desktop for Mac
+# How to install Helm on Docker Desktop for Mac

 Metrics Server is a cluster-wide aggregator of resource usage data.
 Metrics server collect metrics from Summary API, exposed by Kubelet on each node.